Header image

 SupremeTech’s Approach

-Considering the scale and objective of the business, SupremeTech has designed and implemented a cloud-based customer data pipeline on AWS to harmonize data from multiple business systems into one unified environment.
+To solve the retailer’s fragmentation problem, SupremeTech designed and implemented a cloud-based customer data pipeline on AWS that could unify data from multiple operational systems into one scalable environment.

 The business impact